Missing woman found alive in Jeep submerged in Texas lake

-MARION COUNTY, Texas (KETK) – Deputies responding to a call about a Jeep submerged in a Texas lake made a shocking discovery after pulling it out of the water: There was a woman inside.
+Deputies responding to a call about a Jeep submerged in a Texas lake made a shocking discovery after pulling it out of the water: There was a woman inside.
+KTLA’s sister station KETK reports.

 The rescued woman, who authorities haven’t publicly identified, was taken to a hospital in Marion County, Texas, Friday morning.